KelvinTegelaar/CIPP/README.md

 # How does it look?!

-click on the buttons below for a full screenshot. :)
+Click on the buttons below for a full screenshot. :)

 Generic Administration Pages: